What is ISO 14692?

 The objective of ISO 14692 is to provide the oil and gas industry, as well as the supporting engineering and manufacturing industry, with mutually agreed specifications and recommended practices for the purchase, qualification, manufacturing, design, handling, storage, installation, commissioning, and operation of GRP piping systems.

-The previous official release for the code was in the year 2002.
-Since then the experience with FRP-piping has increased significantly, much of this experience is now included in this latest revision of the standard.
-Issue 2017 of the standard now contains more background to design requirements and provides more clearly that defines a step-by-step set of guidelines.
-The standard offers a questionnaire to be filled out by the end-user in the bidding stage.
+The previous official release of the code was in the year 2002.
+Since then the experience with FRP piping has increased significantly, and much of this experience is now included in this latest revision of the standard.
+Issue 2017 of the standard now contains more background to design requirements and provides more clearly defines a step-by-step set of guidelines.
+The standard offers a questionnaire to be filled out by the end user in the bidding stage.
 This questionnaire aids the end-user to provide the right information to the manufacturer and designer.
 Information such as pressure and temperature requirements as well as other information crucial to select the appropriate FRP piping component composition as pressure class.
-By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, conform to the standard requirements.
+By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, and conforms to the standard requirements.

 Few more related articles for you.